Stay safe and check the latest government advice at Coronavirus Victoria.

 More Flinders Lane faves

-Hazel offers nourishing farmhouse-style cooking in the heart of Melbourne CBD.
+Hazel offers nourishing farmhouse-style cooking in the heart of the city.

 Laneway restaurant and bar serving traditional Italian-style pizza and contemporary cuisine.